 - In Adventure Time, characters make numerous references to 'Glob' (as in, "Oh my Glob").
 There's a terrible hell-like realm referred to as 'The Nightosphere', and its leader is called King of the Demons, not as the Devil or anything.
-There's also a great powerful being called the Cosmic Owl who makes multiple appearances.
+There's also a great powerful being called the Cosmic Owl whose appearance in dreams indicates high significance.
 Its possible these differences could be justified due to the series being set After the End.

 - Glob, Gob, Grob, and Grod all actually appear in "Life on Mars".
 They're a Martian with four different faces and one body.

 - Despite its reputation for being much more mature than other Nicktoons, the characters in As Told by Ginger were still not allowed to say "God" in any form.

 Lois: Carl, I thought you were an atheist.Carl: I needed to have a talk with the Big Guy.

 - In several episodes, Carl and/or Hoodsey mention the "Big Guy" or "Big Guy Upstairs".
 A notable example is in "A Lesson Tightropes", where Lois sees Carl leaving a hospital prayer room.